 Advances in neuroimaging technology now can appreciate the activation of the language areas of the brain, allowing for further advances in aphasia research and treatment.
 Studies on transcranial stimulation by direct electrical current (TES) and transcranial magnetic stimulation (TMS) have shown promising results.
 Along with therapy, there has been an improvement in word-finding, function, and activity outcomes.
 It should be noted that using neuroimaging to isolate optimal stimulation sites for the use of TES is expensive and time-consuming; therefore, it is currently more applicable in research rather than clinical treatment.
 Stimulation of ancillary systems is easier and has shown to be promising.
 Studies on pharmacological therapy have yielded mixed results and tend to coincide with the treatment of CVAs.
 Drug therapies have included dopaminergic agents, and catecholaminergic agents can facilitate neural plasticity and recovery but require further research.

 Aphasia can present insidiously or acutely and is caused by several disease processes that need to be ruled out such as CVA, brain tumor, brain hemorrhage, traumatic brain injury (TBI), and dementia due to toxin, infection, or vascular.

 - Altered mental status from encephalopathy or delirium

 - Cognitive-communication disorder

-Recovery of aphasia varies depending on the type, severity, cause, motivation of the patients, etc. Most improvement can be seen two to three months after onset and tend to peak at six months with recovery rates drastically decreasing thereafter.
-There is minimal improvement after two years.
-Broca aphasia has better recovery when compared to Global aphasia and Global aphasia has better recovery compared to Wernicke aphasia.
+Recovery of aphasia varies depending on the type, severity, cause, motivation of the patients, etc. Most improvement can be seen two to three months after onset and tends to peak at six months, with recovery rates drastically decreasing thereafter.
+Broca aphasia has better recovery when compared to global aphasia, and global aphasia has better recovery compared to Wernicke aphasia.